mosra/m.css/doc/doxygen.rst

 :py:`compound.public_funcs`             List of public functions.
 Set only for
                                         classes.
 See `Function properties`_ for
                                         details.
+:py:`compound.signals`                  List of Qt signals.
+Set only for
+                                        classes.
+See `Function properties`_ for
+                                        details.
+:py:`compound.public_slots`             List of public Qt slots.
+Set only for
+                                        classes.
+See `Function properties`_ for
+                                        details.
 :py:`compound.public_static_vars`       List of public static variables.
 Set
                                         only for classes.
 See
                                         `Variable properties`_ for details.